iverss1/ACML_SNN/README.md

     @inproceedings{ACMLSNN23,
-  	author={Yao, Yunpeng and Wu, Man and Chen, Zheng and Zhang, Renyuan}, booktitle = {The 15th Asian Conference on Machine Learning}, title={Spiking Neural Network with Minimum Latency]{Training a General Spiking Neural Network with Improved Efficiency and Minimum Latency}, year={2023}, series = {ACML '23}}
+  	author={Yao, Yunpeng and Wu, Man and Chen, Zheng and Zhang, Renyuan}, booktitle = {The 15th Asian Conference on Machine Learning}, title={Training a General Spiking Neural Network with Improved Efficiency and Minimum Latency}, year={2023}, series = {ACML '23}}